The first step to enrolling in classes is to complete the application process found at GTCC's Path to Success.

 Federal and State law sets special refund policies for students who receive Title IV federal aid and/or state grant funds.
 To review these policies see our Keeping Your Financial Aid web page

 Section 10.12 of Session Law 2017-57 allows senior citizens to audit courses at North Carolina community colleges without payment of any registration fees or tuition.
-Student fees and DayOne access fee are charged.
+Student fees and DayOne access fees are charged.
 Please contact the Records Office at records@gtcc.edu to make audit requests that qualify for the senior citizen waiver.
 Proof of age will be required (65+).
-A grade of SR (Audit) will be assigned, and no college credit is earned.
+A final grade of SR (Audit) will be assigned upon completion of the course, and no college credit may be earned.